-In the 90’s I did a considerable amount of training/coursework around shifting mindset to achieve success.
+In New England in the 90’s I did a considerable amount of training/coursework around shifting mindset to achieve success.
 My wife and I were both trained as teachers, and I got some of the most important lessons I’ve ever learned.
 Here’s one:

-On one particular March day in New Hampshire, we were preparing for a new course, and I was assisting the instructor.
-Outside there was not much snow left, and what was left had solidified.
-Before the workshop, the instructor handed out tasks for the assistants.
+On one particular March morning, we were preparing for a new course and I was assisting the instructor.
+There was not much snow left outside, and what was left had solidified.
+Before the workshop, the instructor handed out tasks.
 She asked me to make a snowman to greet the attendees.
-Her husband (also trained as a teacher) blurted out in passing, “that’s not going to happen”.
+Her husband (also trained as a teacher) blurted out, “that’s not going to happen.”
 I grabbed a shovel and went outside.

 I poked around the pile with the shovel—it was rock hard.
-I was frustrated, confused and a little resentful; I wanted to give up.
+I was frustrated, confused, and beginning to feel resentful; I wanted to give up.
 I mentally collected allies (the husband) in defense of the impossibility of the task.
-I got angry (try mushing together a ball of snow from hard pack without cussing).
+I got angry (you try mushing together a ball of snow from hardpack without cussing).

-But here I was, an assistant at a workshop on possibility, and on eliminating obstacles to goal achievement, and that the first and largest obstacle is always the mental obstacle of “it can’t be done”; so I was not about to go back inside until I had built a snowman.
+But here I was, an assistant at a workshop on possibility, and on eliminating obstacles to goal achievement, and that the first and largest obstacle is always the mental obstacle of, “it can’t be done.”
+I was not about to go back inside until I had built a snowman.

-Standing there, incredulous, angry, frustrated, resentful, but unwilling to accept “impossible”, I stood there, and got quiet.
+Standing there, incredulous, angry, frustrated, resentful, but unwilling to accept “impossible,” I got quiet.
 I poked around.
-Then I had an idea: instead of rolling snow balls to make a snowman, what if I carved the body and head out of this solid pile of pack?
-Just like how Michelangelo removes marble to reveal the masterpiece underneath, so too I could remove hard pack to reveal a snowman.
-I was able to scrape away enough to come up with 3 snowman balls and create a terrific March snowman, surely the only one in town!
+Then I had an idea: instead of rolling snowballs to make a snowman, what if I carved the body and head out of this solid pile of pack?
+Michelangelo removes marble to reveal the masterpiece underneath, and I could remove hardpack to reveal a snowman.
+I was able to scrape away enough to come up with 3 snowman balls and create a terrific March snowman, certainly the only one in town!

-Not only was I able to return triumphantly to tell the instructor that her snowman was made, but the experience became a perfect illustration of what we were teaching that day: shifting one’s mindset from “can’t” to receptivity to solutions.
-Once I shifted my mindset to being open to possibilities, a brand new thought came to me: I can make a snowman by removing snow.
-Had I remained “certain it can’t happen”, I surely wouldn’t have made the snowman.
+Not only was I able to return triumphantly to tell the instructor that her snowman was made, but the experience became a perfect illustration of what we were teaching that day: shifting one’s mindset from “it can’t be done.”
+Once I shifted my mindset to be open to possibilities, a thought I had never had before in my life came to me: I can make a snowman by removing snow.
+Had I remained certain it can’t happen, I know I wouldn’t have made the snowman.